TEST 3: Testing The Throttle Position Sensor Signal

 Slowly open and close the throttle plate as your helper taps the TP sensor.

 The tapping should have NO effect on the multimeter voltage readings.

 Repeat this (tapping the throttle position sensor) several times to make sure of your results.

-CASE 1: If the multimeter registered a smooth increase or decrease in voltage.
+CASE 1: The multimeter registered a smooth increase or decrease in voltage.
 This test result tells you that the TP sensor on your GM vehicle is working OK and is not the cause of the TPS fault code issue.
-Go to TEST 4 for a few more suggestions as to what could be causing the TPS diagnostic trouble code (DTC).

 If you still have a TPS trouble code lighting up the check engine light, this section will have a few more suggestions as to what could be causing the problem: TPS Code Won't Go Away.